If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 So it's essential that the affiliate feels that the collab is mutually beneficial.
 Take into account the amount of time it takes them to create content for you, and be sure to incentivize them and pay them well for their time.

-Affiliates are smart, and they know that a big chunk of a brand's income is directly related to their work.
-Affiliates are likely to leverage their position as a revenue generator to ask for more money and a better commission rate.
+Affiliates are competent, and they know that a big chunk of a brand's income is directly related to their work.
+Therefore, affiliates are likely to leverage their position as a revenue generator to ask for more money and a better commission rate.

 The better the partnership, the harder they will work for you.
 It all just needs to be mutually beneficial.